gvwilson/sensibleadventures/princess-bear/middle.md

 "No, wait, stay where you are!" the prince called.
 He brushed a handful of snow from his hair.
 "I just can't see through all this snow."

-It wasn't until the sergeant shouted, "What snow, Your Highness?" that Prince Thokmay felt afraid.
+It wasn't until the sergeant said, "What snow, Your Highness?" that Prince Thokmay felt afraid.
 He stumbled in the direction that he thought the sergeant's voice had come from.
 The snow wasn't melting on the ground any longer.